CTFxShubh/Pixel-Manipulation-for-Image-Encryption-Tool/README.md

 Key: The key should be kept secret for security purposes.
 If you change the key, ensure to use the same key for both encryption and decryption.

+Conclusion

+This Simple Image Encryption Tool offers a basic introduction to image encryption through direct pixel manipulation techniques.
+Utilizing XOR operations with a consistent key, this tool serves as an accessible starting point for understanding image encryption and decryption processes.

+Although primarily intended for educational use, the underlying concepts can be adapted and scaled to create more sophisticated encryption solutions.
+For improved security, consider exploring advanced cryptographic techniques and incorporating complex algorithms.

+We welcome contributions, suggestions, and any enhancements to this project.
+If you have any questions or need further assistance, please don't hesitate to reach out via email at shubhpatel931@gmail.com.

+Thank you for your interest in the Simple Image Encryption Tool!